Zeresenayaregal/C-_project/README.md

 # Tic-Tac-Toe-using-C-Graphics
 A simple game Tic Tac Toe, made using C/C++ Graphics.
 It is just made Just for fun.
-You can Play the the web-version of the game working on the same logic [here!](https://shivam010.github.io/TicTacToe/).
 If you like it please give a star. ;p

 # How to Run locally